AttackOnJasper/University-notes/psych253/psych253.md

 ### Why do we have self-serving bias
 - **self-affirmation theory** maintain positive self-image
+	- theory that (a) people often experience a self-image threat, after engaging in an undesirable behavior; and (b) they can compensate by affirming another aspect of the self.
+Threaten people’s self-concept in one domain, and they will compensate either by refocusing or by doing good deeds in some other domain.
 - **self-evaluation maintenance theory** maintain self-esteem (sense of self-worth)
 	- Ways to maintain
 		- change distance from others